afroditeapp/afrodite-frontend/api_client/doc/ProfileApi.md

 Update profile information.

 Update profile information.
 Writes the profile to the database only if it is changed.
-TODO: string lenght validation, limit saving new profiles
+TODO: string lenght validation, limit saving new profiles TODO: return the new proifle.
+Edit: is this really needed?

 ### Example
 ```dart